0xchou00/0xchou00-detection-platformV2/README.md

 - enrichment uses local static maps plus optional GeoIP databases
 - detection state is ephemeral and bounded

-What is not production-ready:

-- Redis is still a single point of failure
-- there is no source-side log signing
-- state recovery after Redis loss is reset-based, not rebuild-based
-- PostgreSQL is still carrying both operational storage and query load
-- the queue-to-database path is not a fully transactional outbox design

 What would change at larger scale:

 - move live and queue reliability into separate Redis or Kafka deployments